 |2004-05 to 2018-19||Under 65 years old||A member does not need to meet the work test|

-During 2019-20, Andy works 20 hours per week for six months as a data analyst and earns $26,000 in salary and wages.
-She also turns 65 years old.
+During 2019-20, Daniella worked 20 hours per week for six months as a data analyst and earned $26,000 in salary and wages.
+She also turned 65 years old.

-As Andy is 65 years old in 2019-20, she must satisfy the work test or meet the work test exemption criteria to be eligible to claim a deduction for any personal (after-tax) super contributions she makes after turning 65 years old.
+As Daniella was 65 years old in 2019-20, she had to satisfy the work test or meet the work test exemption criteria to be eligible to claim a deduction for any personal (after-tax) super contributions she makes after turning 65 years old.

-Andy satisfies the work test because she was gainfully employed for at least 40 hours during a consecutive 30 day period in 2019-20.
+Daniella satisfied the work test because she was gainfully employed for at least 40 hours during a consecutive 30-day period in 2019-20.

-Andy gave her fund a notice of intent to claim $2,000 as a deduction and receive an acknowledgement of that notice.
-She meet all the other eligibility criteria and can claim a deduction for her personal super contributions of $2,000 in her 2019-20 tax return.
+Daniella gave her fund a notice of intent to claim $2,000 as a deduction and received an acknowledgement of that notice.
+She met all the other eligibility criteria and could claim a deduction for her personal super contributions of $2,000 in her 2019-20 tax return.